regional-environment/about/README.md

 As a developer, I have encountered many situations where I have to set a complex environment for the editor to deploy, test, build, debug... every time I switch to my project.
 Because of this, I want a tool that helps me to do that, automatically.

-Hence, I created this organization which contains a set of tools that follow the following [convention](#convention).
+Hence, I created this organization which contains a set of tools that follow the following [convention](#convention) and suggest people to create tools like so.

 ## Convention